ballerina-platform/module-ballerinax-azure-cache-redis/README.md

 ### Get a Firewall Rule related to a cache instance

 This part describes how to use the ballerina connector to get information regarding a firewall rule for a specific azure cache for redis instance.
 We must pass subscription id, resource group name where cache instance resides, cache instance name and name of firewall rule as parameters to get all the data associated with a specific firewall rule of a specific cache instance.
-It returns an FirewallRule if  operation is successful or error if the operation is unsuccessful.
+It returns a FirewallRule if the operation is successful or error if the operation is unsuccessful.

 ```ballerina
 FirewallRule|error response = azureRedisManagementClient->getFirewallRule(<SUBSCRIPTION_ID>, "TestCache", "TestResourceGroup", "TestFilewallRule");